rangle/ngCourse2/handout/routing/routeparams.md

 ## RouteParams ##

-`RouteParams` is an immutable map of parameters for the given route based on the url matcher and optional parameters for that route.
+`RouteParams` is an immutable map of parameters for the given route based on the URL matcher and optional parameters for that route.

-You can inject `RouteParams` into the constructor of a component to use it.
+You can inject `RouteParams` into the constructor of a component to use it:

 _app/app.component.ts_
 ```javascript